craigkoltes/scotland-2026/README.md

 ## 🎮 How to Play

-1. Click "Start Confidence Builder" to begin
+1. Click "Start Scotland Trip 2026" to begin
 2. Look for the needle (🧵) hidden in the haystack
 3. Click anywhere in the haystack area to search
 4. When you find the needle, it will show "You found me!
-Your confidence is growing! 🎉"
+Your confidence is growing for Scotland 2026! 🏴󠁧󠁢󠁳󠁣󠁴󠁿"
 5. Keep playing to build more confidence!

 ## 🛠️ Technologies Used